 33. Being responsible for the efficient procedure of the board of directors, apart from performing the duties assigned by law and in the articles of association, the chairman should prepare and submit to the board a schedule of dates and business to be transacted; organise and coordinate the periodical assessment of the board and chief executive, if any, of the company; be responsible for managing the board and for its efficient operation; make sure sufficient time is allotted to the discussion of strategic issues; and resolve and review refresher programmes for each director whenever circumstances so require.
-Complies [X] Partial compliance [] Explanation [] 34. powe chairr points rs, apart from tho men, if any; echo s of view and forn ose cor the cor n an op responding to them by ncerns of non-executive law: : preside over b ectors; hold cor oard meetings in the all tacts with investors ar rd should assign the following bsence of the chairman and vice- nd shareholders to find out their ernance of the company; and Complies [] Partial compliance [] Explanation [X] Not applicable [] - egulations of the Board do free to exercise them. not e expressly assign to the Lead Independent Dire ector the powers contemplated in this rticles of Director gulation s of the Board do not estab lish a any limit on the ex ercise of those powers by t he Lead Independent Director or any conte mplated in this Recommenda ation, to rity c on Non-Executive I Directors on the Board of D ndent Director, may exercise the powers irectors, this is sufficient to avoid any 35. - ould especially ensure n the Code of Good Go I follow the recommendations on ny.
-Complies [X] Explanation [] 36.
-The fu issess c once a year and, where nece essary, adopt ar n action plan to correct any deficiencies detected in a) The quality and deffect iveness of the board's actio ons. b) The procedure and co mposition of its comm ittee es. c) Diversity in the comp osition and powers of t he b oard. d) The performan ce by t he chairman of the boa ırd a and chief execut ive officer of their resp ective duties. e) The performan committees. ce and contribution of each d irect tor, paying spec ial attention to the hea ds of the different board uld be assessed based nits to the nomination submit to the Board a nd the Board will be assessed on Every three years, the board will be assisted in this assessment by an external consultant, whose independence shall be checked by the nomination committee.

-$The \ business \ relations \ that \ the \ consultant \ or \ any \ company \ in \ its \ group \ has \ with \ the \ company \ or \ any \ company \ in \ its \ group \ should$ be described in the Annual Corporate Governance Report.
+Complies [] X] Partial compliance [] E xplanation [] 34.
+When there is a lead independent director, the articles of association or regulations of the board should assign the following powers, apart from those corresponding to them by law: preside over board meetings in the absence of the chairman and vichairmen, if any; echo the concerns of non-executive directors; hold contacts with investors and shareholders to find out the points of view and form an opinion on their concerns, particularly regarding the corporate governance of the company; and coordinate the plan for succession of the chairman.
+Complies [] Partial compliance [] E xplanation [X] Not applicable [] egulations of the Board do free to exercise them. not expr essly assign to th e Lead Independent D irector the powers contemplated in this rticles of Director d Regulation s of the Board do not estal olish any limit on the exerc cise of those powers by y the Lead Independent Director or any conte nplated in this Recomme endation, to ority on N Non-Executive Dir ectors on the Board of endent Director, may exercise the powers Directors, this is sufficient to avoid any 3 35.
+The secretary of the board should especially ensure that the actions and decisions of the board follow the recommendations o good governance contained in the Code of Good Governance that are applicable to the company.
+Complies [] X] Explanation [] 36.
+The full board should assess once a year and, where necessary, adopt an action plan to correct any deficiencies detected in respect of: a) The quality and effectiveness of the board's actions. b) The proced ure and co mposition of its comm ittees. c) Diversity in the compo osition and powers of t he boar rd. d) The perforn nance by t he chairman of the bo ard and chief executive e officer of their re spective duties. e) The performance and committees. d contribution of each director, paying special attention to the heads of the different board The different committees should be assessed based on the reports they submit to the Board and the Board will be the basis of the report it submits to the nomination committee. and the Board will be assessed on Every three years, the board will be assisted in this assessment by an external consultant, whose independence shall be chec by the nomination committee. ţ The business relations that the consultant or any company in its group has with the company or any company in its group sho d be described in the Annual Corporate Governance Report.